Bogdanp/dramatiq/CONTRIBUTING.md

 ## Code

-Open an issue before attempting to make a contribution.
+[Start a discussion] before attempting to make a contribution.
 Any contribution that doesn't fit my design goals for the project will be rejected so it's always better to start a discussion first!